kubeflow/kfp-tekton/guides/advanced_user_guide.md

         params=params)
 ```

+For `params` argument, it's used to generate the spec.params for the Custom Task.
+For intermediate params
+which are only used by downstream Ops/OpsGroup but no need to show up in spec.params, you need to use
+`AddOnGroup.create_internal_param` function to create a PipelineParam and store it to params Dict.

 Then you can use the custom OpsGroup to contain arbitrary ops and even other OpsGroup as well.
 For example:
 ```python
 @dsl.pipeline(